chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 + }
 ```

-This *works*, but is additional boilerplate… which can be avoided by a better API.
+This *works*, but is additional boilerplate and, more importantly, *duplication*.
+Both can be avoided by a better API design.
 With the new design proposed by this RFC, users would still need *one* bit of boilerplate in their files, but the types for `lookup` and other registry APIs can be extended in a way transparent to users so that they “just work” with *zero* additional effort.
 (For details, see [**Appendix: TypeScript**](#appendix-type-script).)

 ### Performance?